microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * An environment must be pinned to a location (abstraction of Azure regions), and is determined during creation by the maker/admin, and cannot be changed post creation.
 * Environments are defined out of the box to serve different audiences and purposes like dev, test, production, and personal exploration/development.
 Depending on what type of environment that is created, it will determine what you can do with the environment as well as the apps within.
 * Each tenant has a default environment and it is created in the region closest to the default region of the Azure AD tenant
-* Environments can be used to target different audiences and/or for different purposes such as dev, test and production
 * Data Loss Prevention (DLP) policies can be applied to individual environments or the tenant root ("/") level
 * Non-default environments can be created by licensed Power Apps, Power Automate and Dynamics users.
 Creation can be restricted to only global and service admins via a tenant setting